 Give Yourself to the Process

 I want to remind you that you were born to win, and Jesus is in your corner.
 Therefore, if God is for you then who can be against you?
-I encourage you to journey through the Scriptures and unearth the full revelation of the mystery of your identity in God, then walk out these steps.
-He is waiting eagerly for you to encounter His indescribable, outrageous love for you, so that He might awaken the new you to your divine destiny!
+I want to encourage you to journey through the Scriptures and unearth the full revelation of the mystery of your identity in God, then walk out these steps.
+He is waiting eagerly for you to encounter His indescribable, outrageous, love for you so that He might awaken you to your divine destiny!

 Topics: All TopicsFreedomIdentityWealth